Georgia schools turnaround chief sues to block release of damaging audit

-The lawsuit was filed two days after the education agency notified Chief Turnaround Office Eric Thomas Friday, Feb.
-14, that the 64-page audit of his office might soon be released publicly, though that has not happened yet.
+The lawsuit was filed two days after the education agency notified Chief Turnaround Officer Eric Thomas last Friday that the 64-page audit of his office might soon be released publicly, though that has not happened yet.

 The agency refused to provide Capitol Beat News Service with a copy of the audit following an open-records request last week.